-Why lemon juice and olive oil should be the main ingredients in every dressing?
-Besides the taste criteria, learn about the huge health benefits…
+Lemon juice and olive oil should be the main ingredients in every dressing.
+They have huge health benefits.

 Health benefits of consuming olive oil